Jose Alvarez (baseball, born 1956)

-Jose Lino Alvarez (born April 12, 1956) is a retired Major League Baseball pitcher.
+Jose Lino Alvarez (born April 12, 1956) is an American former Major League Baseball pitcher.
 He played four seasons at the major league level for the Atlanta Braves.
 He played for the Braves in 1981 and 1982, then spent five seasons in the minor leagues before returning to the Braves in 1988 and 1989.
 After a successful season in 1988, winning the Atlanta team's Most Outstanding Pitcher Award, he began the 1989 season with 2 wins and a save.

 Playing career

 Álvarez attended Hillsborough High School, then Hillsborough Community College, both in Tampa, Florida.
 He then attended the University of Southwestern Louisiana (now the University of Louisiana at Lafayette), where he played for the Ragin' Cajuns baseball team.

-Alvarez played his first professional season with the Braves Rookie-league Kingsport Braves in 1978.
+Alvarez played his first professional season with Atlanta's Rookie-league Kingsport Braves in 1978.
 After appearing in the majors in 1981 and 1982, he returned to the majors as a rookie in 1988 at age 32.
 He was named Atlanta's “Most Outstanding Pitcher” in 1988.
 He last pitched in the majors in 1989, going 3–3 with a 2.86 ERA in 30 relief appearances.

-In 1995, he was a replacement player for Atlanta during the ongoing strike.
+In 1995, he was a replacement player for Atlanta in spring training during the ongoing strike.
 His last professional appearance was with the Triple-A Richmond Braves in 1995.

-Alvarez was inducted in the Ragin Cajuns Hall of Fame in 2019, the Clarinda A's Hall of Fame in 1998, and the Hillsborough High School Hall of Fame in 2008.
+Alvarez was inducted in the Ragin' Cajuns Hall of Fame in 2019, the Clarinda A's Hall of Fame in 1998, and the Hillsborough High School Hall of Fame in 2008.